premgane/agolo-slackbot/README.md

 [Use this page](https://my.slack.com/services/new/bot) to set up your bot and get the Slack token.

-[Go to Agolo](http://agolo.com) and sign up for an account to get the URL.
-You will actually get the real beta URL and the auth token, though.
-I'm using an alpha URL that will soon be deprecated.
-That's why it's part of the config vars.
+[Go to Agolo](http://agolo.com) and sign up for an account to get the URL and an auth token.

 The bot expects one of the following: